micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

 Alternatively, styles can be created into an external file and imported onto a svelte component.
-The name referring to the import can then be used on the markup to target any existing classname of the stylesheet.
+The name referring to the import can then be used on the markup to target any existing class name of the stylesheet.

 - The option `parseExternalStylesheet` need to be enabled.
 - The css file must follow the convention `[FILENAME].module.css` in order to be processed.

-**Note:** *The import option is only meant for stylesheets relative to the component.
-You will have to set your own bundler in order to import *node_modules* packages css files.*
+**Note:** *That import is only meant for stylesheets relative to the component.
+You will have to set your own bundler in order to import *node_modules* css files.*

 ```css
 /** style.module.css **/